Fleetwood Mac: 1987–1995: Departures of Buckingham and Nicks

 In 1990, Fleetwood Mac released their fifteenth studio album, Behind the Mask.
 With this album, the band veered away from the stylised sound that Buckingham had evolved during his tenure (which was also evident in his solo work) and developed a more adult contemporary style with producer Greg Ladanyi.
 The album yielded only one Top 40 hit, Christine McVie's "Save Me".
 Behind the Mask only achieved Gold album status in the US, peaking at No. 18 on the Billboard album chart, though it entered the UK Albums Chart at No. 1.
 It received mixed reviews and was seen by some music critics as a low point for the band in the absence of Buckingham (who had actually made a guest appearance playing on the title track).
 But Rolling Stone magazine said that Vito and Burnette were "the best thing to ever happen to Fleetwood Mac".
 The subsequent "Behind the Mask" tour saw the band play sold-out shows at London's Wembley Stadium.
 In the final show in Los Angeles, Buckingham joined the band onstage.
 The two women of the band, McVie and Nicks, had decided that the tour would be their last (McVie's father had died during the tour), although both stated that they would still record with the band.
 In 1991, however, Nicks and Rick Vito left Fleetwood Mac altogether.

-In 1992, Fleetwood arranged a 4-disc box set, spanning highlights from the band's 25-year history, entitled 25 Years – The Chain (an edited 2-disc set was also available).
+In 1992, Fleetwood arranged a 4-CD box set, spanning highlights from the band's 25-year history, entitled 25 Years – The Chain (a cut-down 2-CD box set, Selections from 25 Years – The Chain, was also released).
 A notable inclusion in the box set was "Silver Springs", a Nicks composition that was recorded during the Rumours sessions but was omitted from the album and used as the B-side of "Go Your Own Way".
 Nicks had requested use of this track for her 1991 best-of compilation TimeSpace, but Fleetwood had refused as he had planned to include it in this collection as a rarity.
 The disagreement between Nicks and Fleetwood garnered press coverage and was believed to have been the main reason for Nicks leaving the band in 1991.
-The box set also included a new Nicks/Rick Vito composition, "Paper Doll", which was released in the US as a single and produced by Buckingham and Richard Dashut.
+The box set also included a new Nicks/Vito composition, "Paper Doll", which was released in the US as a single and produced by Buckingham and Richard Dashut.
 There were also two new Christine McVie compositions, "Heart of Stone" and "Love Shines".
 "Love Shines" was released as a single in the UK and elsewhere.
 Buckingham also contributed a new song, "Make Me a Mask".
 Fleetwood also released a deluxe hardcover companion book to coincide with the release of the box set, titled My 25 Years in Fleetwood Mac.
 The volume featured notes written by Fleetwood detailing the band's 25-year history and many rare photographs.